Why is the yoke important in denim jeans?

 - Record the measurement in inches or centimeters, depending on your preference.

 It’s essential to note that the yoke length is often just one factor in determining how jeans fit.
-While some jeans may feature longer or shorter yokes, the overall fit and cut of the pants also influence how the yoke will sit on your body.
+While some jeans may feature longer or shorter yokes, the overall fit and cut of the pants also influence how the yokes will sit on your body.

 Types of Yokes and Their Impact on Fit